Free Signups: Adding Users Via DAP Signup Form

 This is very similar to creating a sign-up form at Aweber or 1ShoppingCart, and allowing people to directly sign up by entering just their First Name & Email Id.

-How To Generate Direct Signup Form HTML
+How To Generate Free Signup Form Code

 3) That will bring up a little pop-up that will have the HTML for the signup form.